learn-static/hist-320/content/6-includes.md

    - Navigate back to the homepage of your GitHub repository by clicking on the "<> Code" tab above your repository files.
    - On right side of the code area, to the right of the green "Code" button, look for the word "About".
 Click the cog icon to the right of "About."
 A box titled "Edit repository details" will pop up.
    - In the "Edit repository details" popup, paste your URL into the "Website" section, then click the green "Save changes" button.
 This will post your URL below the "About" section on your GitHub repository's homepage, making it easy to access the site in the future!
+3. While viewing your website, click on the "Essay In Progress" link in the navigation menu.
-3. Now you should have two tabs/windows open: **one with your GitHub repository** (the "*back end*" of your site) and **one with your website** (the "*front end*" of your site).
+4. Now you should have two tabs/windows open: **one with your GitHub repository** (the "*back end*" of your site) and **one with your website** (the "*front end*" of your site).
 You'll need both of these tabs/windows open for the duration of this Lab, and you'll work with both of them open in future Labs.

 ---